dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 We only know to sample from **few** distributions including Uniform and Gaussian.
 Distribution $p(x)$ may not be one of them.
 So how to sample from $p(x)$?

-Importance sampling takes an easy-to-sample distribution $q(X)$ into play from where we generate samples.
+Importance sampling takes an easy-to-sample distribution $q(x)$ into play from where we generate samples.

-We use un-normalized distribution $\tilde q(X)$ in general case to generate $n$ samples and then we compute:
+We use un-normalized distribution $\tilde q(x)$ in general case to generate $n$ samples and then we compute:

 $$
 w_{i}=\frac{\tilde{p}\left(x_i\right)}{\tilde{q}\left(x_i\right)}